You are here: NTLawHbk » NT Law Handbook » Paternity

 Paternity

-The Family Court, the Federal Magistrates Court and the Supreme Court of the Northern Territory have the power to order DNA testing to help prove paternity [FLA s.69W, Status of Children Act (NT) ss.11, 12].
-These tests have a high degree of accuracy but they are expensive (approximately $700) and the court can order parties to share the costs.
+The Federal Circuit and Family Court of Australia (both Divisions 1 and 2) (“FCFCOA”) and the Supreme Court of the Northern Territory have the power to order DNA testing to help prove paternity [FLA s.
+69W, Status of Children Act 1978 (NT) ss.11, 12, 13].
+Paternity tests have a high degree of accuracy but they are expensive (approximately $700 - $1,000) and the court can order parties to share the costs.
 If the test proves positive, the court can order the father to repay the mother's share of the costs.
 Many men will admit to paternity when faced with the prospect of being tested.
-A man who agrees he is the father should be asked to sign a form called an Acknowledgment of Paternity, which can be obtained from the Registrar of Births, Deaths and Marriages.
+A man who agrees he is the father should be asked to sign a form called an Acknowledgment of Paternity , which can be obtained from the Registrar of Births, Deaths and Marriages.
 This allows the birth certificate to be changed to include the father's name and is also strong proof of paternity should a dispute arise again.

 It should be noted that if the father's name is not on a child's birth certificate but the DNA test results show him to be the father, the test results on their own are not enough for the Child Support Agency to accept that he is the father or for the Births Deaths and Marriages Registry to change the birth certificate.
 If the father still refuses to sign an Acknowledgment of Paternity after the positive test results have been received, then the mother will have to use the evidence of the test results to apply to a court for a declaration that the man is the father of the child.
 The court should also declare that the mother was entitled to an administrative assessment of child support and that the Registrar of Births Deaths and Marriages Registry shall enter the father's name on the child's birth certificate.